cedricg-mirror/cedricg-mirror.github.io/_posts/2025-03-21-BruteRatelReflexionsAnalysis.md

 # Update in sample 2

-At this point in its loading procedure, BruteRatel normally start a simple fingerprinting of the infected host to send to the C2 upon its first beaconing.
+At this point in its loading procedure, BruteRatel normaly starts a simple fingerprinting of the infected host sent to the C2 upon its first beaconing.

 <p><a href="https://cedricg-mirror.github.io/docs/assets/images/BRUTERATEL_DIFF/fingerprint.jpg">
 <img src="/docs/assets/images/BRUTERATEL_DIFF/fingerprint.jpg" alt="Fingerprint Diff">